 pancakes hot off the grill, sausage, juice, milk and

 coffee.
-Due to tough economic times, breakfast prices are rolled back to the 2008 price of $6 per person.
+Due to tough economic times, breakfast prices are only $6 per person.
 As always, children 5 and under eat for free.

 Pancake Breakfast crew whips up an amazing

 20,000 pancakes, cooks over 1,200 pounds of sausage,